ClustENMD Simulation and Analysis¶

 As ClustENM ensemble is actually a ProDy ensemble,

-we can also save it by the saveEnsemble()
+we can also save it by using the saveEnsemble()

 method: